PacoReinaCampo/MPSoC-DV/verification/uvm/book/user/chapters/chapter3.md

-# Developing Reusable Verification Components
+# DEVELOPING REUSABLE VERIFICATION COMPONENTS

 Creating reusable verification components is crucial for an efficient and effective verification process.
 This involves building modular, flexible, and highly configurable components that can be reused across different projects and verification environments.

-## Modeling Data Items for Generation
+## MODELING DATA ITEMS FOR GENERATION

 ### Inheritance and Constraint Layering